Thursday, November 14, 2024

 • By default each direct sub-package of the application main package is considered an application module, a.k.a module's base package.

-• Each module's base package is treated as an API package with all public classes under a module's base package are made available for access and dependency injection from other modules.
+• Each module's base package is treated as an API package with all public classes under a module's base package made available for access and dependency injection from other modules.

 • Sub-packages under a module's base package are treated as internal to that and are not accessible by any other module, though Java allows if classes under that sub-package are public.